 Employee Benefits Description After Expansion or Relocation % of Employees with Company Provided Health Care Insurance 42.85% % of Health Care Premium Covered by Company 50% % of Employees with Company Provided Retirement Program 0 Will You Provide Job Training for Employees?
 (Y/N) Yes If Yes, Please Describe: Two to three employees at the in-house specialized brewing training.
-What is the Lowest Hourly Wage Offered to New Employees? \$12.61 per hour What is the Lowest Hourly Wage Offered to New Employees?
-What Percentage of Your New Employees Will Receive this Wage? \$12.61 per hour
+What is the Lowest Hourly Wage Offered to New Employees? \$12.61 per hour What Percentage of Your New Employees Will Receive this Wage?
+Will You Provide Additional Benefits to Employees?
+(Y/N) 50% the end of that 10-year period.)